saleor/saleor-docs/docs/api-reference.md

 ### LoggedUserUpdate

-DEPRECATED: Will be removed in Saleor 2.10, use AccountUpdate instead.Updates data of the logged in user.
+DEPRECATED: Will be removed in Saleor 2.10, use AccountUpdate instead.
+Updates data of the logged in user.

 <table>
 <thead>